dynobo/normcap/normcap/resources/tessdata/README.txt

 This folder contains Tesseract language data files (*.traineddata).
 They were created and maintained by the Tesseract contributors, all credit belongs to them!

 These files are used by NormCap.
-They have either been shipped with a prebuild package or were installed by the user.
+They have either been shipped with a prebuilt package or were installed by the user.
 If you don't use NormCap anymore, it is safe to remove this folder!